space-physics/aeroplanets/README.md

 # Trans++: C++ implementation of the Trans* programs.

-is from Guillaume Gronoff of NASA, a former student of P. Blelly, Transcar author.
+is from [Guillaume Gronoff](https://scholar.google.com/citations?user=e2RfvmYAAAAJ) of NASA, a former student of P. Blelly, Transcar author.
+Michael Hirsch changed the broken autoconf build system to Cmake and redid the plotting utilities.

 It builds easily with Cmake.